 Magnetic Resonance Imaging (MRI):

 MRI uses a magnetic field and radio waves to create a clear picture of the prostate.
-MRI scans are typically clearer and more useful than CT scans.
 MRI can be used to locate diseased tissue within the body and to precisely pinpoint cancerous cells.
 MRI can also be used to see if cancer has spread outside the prostate to nearby tissues.
-MRI images also help physicians to plan treatments such as surgery or radiation therapy.
+MRI images help physicians to plan treatments such as surgery or radiation therapy.

 Positron Emission Tomography (PET) imaging: